benjaminescobar1/Capstone-Project-Resume/README.md

 # Capstone-Project-Resume

+## Description

-Created resume only using HTML
+This is a capstone project from Udemy course.
+Created resume only using HTML.

+## Deployed Website

+## Screenshot